zdenekpasek/Face-recognition-api/README.md

 - ajax (fetch)
 - react
 - express (server)
+- clarifai-api (it returns probability scores on the likelihood that the image contains human faces and coordinate locations      of where those faces appear with a bounding box)
 - bcrypt (used for hashing passwords)
 - knex (js database)
 - relational database (PostgreSQL)